 Next up after the clutch is a big wheel K04 turbo.
 I was hoping to hit at least 325 with this turbo but alas, it was not to be...yet.
 On the dyno we got 248 whp and 280 ft/lbs.
 The reason the numbers are so far apart is the turbo was experiencing boost drop-off in the upper RPMs.
 She peaked at 12 psi but dropped to 9.
 I believe I've traced it back to the boost controller and I need to go with a more advanced electronic version to maintain the 12 psi of boost.
 The rule of thumb is 10 hp/lb of boost so with that she should be around 280/280 hp/tq.
 Then I want to work on it some more and see if we can't get her to 15 psi which would put me in the 300 whp range.

-As you can see, this project has taken some time (about two years so far) but it has been one heck of a journey.
+As you can see, this project has taken some time but it has been one heck of a journey.

 Custom vinyl graphics, 3.0" Magnaflow dual outlet exhaust, stubby antenna, billet grills on lower vents and front grill, body color door handles, painted gunmetal window trim, tulip panel, front grill, plastidipped badges and headlight buckets, painted headlight eyebrows, painted tail light eyebrows and tint, functional side vents, functional brake vents, functional "Mustang" style carbon fiber hood vents, LED headlights, LED head lamp parking lights, LED Switchback Amber/White front turn signals, LED Sweeplight rear turn/brake lamps, LED fog lights, 2.4T rear badging.

 Plastidipped badge.
-Wideband Gauge and Boost Gauge in A-pillar holder, DDM short throw shifter, orange painted Center Console, two tone orange and black seats, blue carbon fiber dash trim, carbon fiber D-shaped steering wheel.
+AEM Wideband Gauge and eBoost2 Boost Controller/Gauge in A-pillar holder, DDM short throw shifter, orange painted Center Console, two tone orange and black seats and door panels, Remin blue carbon fiber dash trim, So Cal Garage Works carbon fiber D-shaped steering wheel.

 In-Car Entertainment Images